Engineering Rank/Select Data Structures for Large-Alphabet Strings: A Faster Practical Alphabet-Partitioning Rank/Select Data Structure

 As input string in our test we use a 3.0 GB prefix of the Wikipedia (dump from August 2016).
 We removed the \texttt{XML} tags, leaving just the text.
 The resulting text length is 505,268,435 words and the vocabulary has 8,468,328 distinct words.
 We represent every word in the text using a 32-bit unsigned integer, resulting in 1.9 GB of space.
 The zero-order empirical entropy of this string is 12.45 bits.

 We tested \texttt{sparse} and \texttt{dense} partitionings, the latter with parameter $\ell_{min}=1$ (i.e., the original \texttt{dense} partitioning), and $\ell_{min} = \lg{\lg{\sigma}} = \lg{23}$ (which corresponds to the partitioning scheme currently implemented in \texttt{sdsl}).
 The number of partitions generated is 476 for \texttt{sparse}, 24 for \texttt{dense} $\ell_{min}=1$, and 46 for \texttt{dense} $\ell_{min} = \lg{23}$.
-For operations $\rank$ and $\select$, we tested two alternatives for choosing the symbols on which to base the queries: \begin{itemize} \item \textbf{Random symbols}: 30,000 vocabulary words generated by choosing positions of the input string uniformly at random, then using the corresponding word for the queries.
+For operations $\rank$ and $\select$, we tested two alternatives for choosing the symbols $\alpha$ used for our $s.\rank_{\alpha}$ and $s.\select_{\alpha}$ queries: \begin{itemize} \item \textbf{Random symbols}: 30,000 vocabulary words generated by choosing positions of the input string uniformly at random, then using the corresponding word for the queries.
 This is the same approach used in the experimental study by Barbay et al.~\cite{BCGNNalgo14}.

 \item \textbf{Query-log symbols}: we use words from the query log TREC 2007 Million Query Track \footnote{\url{http://trec.nist.gov/data/million.query/07/07-million-query-topics.1-10000.gz}}.
 We removed stopwords, and used only words that exist in the vocabulary.
 Overall we obtained 29,711 query words (not necessarily unique). \end{itemize}